Aalim110/FinalAssignment/Paper1/readme.md

 ## 4.The repair technique should resolve failures in their order of severity.

->In ADS some failures are more crirtical than others as here given example of speed of a car km/h if an oaccident occurs someone hits care to pedestarian less than 10km/h it is less crirtical than others.We are priortizing these startgies to avoid accidents.
+>In ADS some failures are more crirtical than others as here given example of speed of a car km/h if an accident occurs  someone hits car to pedestarian less than 10km/h it is less crirtical than others.We are priortizing these startgies to avoid accidents.

 # 2 MOTIVATION AND BACKGROUND
 The motivation of this paper that we should self drive to test ADS under four objectives cruiese contron,traffic recognization,pedestarian and bracking system.